 The College is committed to providing accessible campus restroom facilities.
 Students may use any restroom facilities that correspond to their gender identity.
 Please view the College website for the locations of all restrooms on campus, including single stall and gender inclusive restrooms.
 With respect to all restrooms, locker rooms or changing facilities, students may use any facilities that correspond to their gender identity.
-Please contact the Associate Vice President for Student Affairs if you have any questions or concerns.
+Please contact the Dean of Student Life if you have any questions or concerns.